simwrapper/simwrapper-python-tools/README.md

 # simwrapper-python-tools

-Official python library for working with SimWrapper
+Official python library for working with SimWrapper.

-SimWrapper is...
+[SimWrapper](https://simwrapper.github.io) is a data visualization tool for exploring large transport simulation results.

 ## About this library

+This library contains the "simwrapper" command-line tool, which allows browsing of local files on your PC/laptop using SimWrapper.

-We are at the very early stages of building this library.
+We are at the very early stages of building this tool.
 The API will change, things will break, and there are certainly bugs.
-You probably shouldn't use this for anything.

-- Our primary goal is to make MATSim play nice with **pandas** and **geopandas**, for data analysis workflows.
+- Our primary goal is to make it easy to get local simulation results viewable using the SimWrapper website.
 - We have only tested this using Anaconda Python.
 Only Python 3.x is supported.
-- Currently MATSim network, event, and plans files are supported.
-Hopefully more will be coming soon.
-- For Geopandas network support, you also need to install `geopandas` and `shapely`.
-- Supports JSON and Protobuf event file formats
-- Can write MATSim files too!

 ## Quickstart

-1. Install using `pip install matsim-tools`
+1. Install once, using `pip install simwrapper`

-2. In lieu of real documentation, here is some sample code to get you started.
-Good luck!
+2. `cd` into your data folder, then run `simwrapper serve` to enable the local file server

+3. Browse to either <https://vsp.berlin/simwrapper> or <https://activitysim.github.io/dashboard> to view your local folder outputs.